Introduction

 └── web (Marketing) └── tool-executor (Sandboxed)

-- Dashboard — A Next.js 14 application providing a real-time admin interface for managing agents, entities, roles, permissions, and integrations.
+- **Dashboard** — A Next.js 14 application for managing agents, data, and integrations in real-time.

 - **Tool Executor** — A sandboxed server that runs custom tool handlers with a restricted fetch allowlist.